 Where Allocation Size = Total Capital * % Allocation

 The maximum potential loss, or risk on a debit trade is simply the debit paid to open the trade.
 On any option trades routed for a credit, you’ll need to check the maximum potential loss displayed by your trading software.
+Keep in mind, the allocation size formula above applies to credit trades with defined risk.
+I don’t trade undefined risk options, so sizing the position is always easy since I know what the maximum theoretical loss will be even in the worth case scenario.

 Let’s use an iron condor we traded in the Tactile Options Mini Portfolio as an example.
 Here is the snapshot for the trade in Trader Workstation by Interactive Brokers, when the daily email went out to subscribers on December 22, 2021: